spring-cloud/spring-cloud-connectors/spring-cloud-localconfig-connector/README.md

 ##Activating the connector

-The Spring Cloud core expects exactly one cloud connector to return `true` for `isInMatchingCloud()`.
+The Spring Cloud core expects exactly one cloud connector match the runtime environment.
 This connector identifies the "local cloud" by the presence of a property named `spring.cloud.appId`, which will be used in the `ApplicationInstanceInfo`.

 ##Service definitions